-Mr. Petkanics' practice includes financing structured around hedge fund interests, private equity interests, fine art, aircraft (including fractional interests), marketable securities, real property and other personal property.
+Mr. Petkanics' practice includes financings structured around hedge fund interests, private equity interests, fine art, aircraft (including fractional interests), marketable securities, real property and other personal property.
 These transactions include representation of lenders and agent banks in syndicated and club deals.
 He also has significant experience in asset-based lending, derivatives, restructuring and loan workouts.

+Anthony Pirraglia

-Anthony Pirraglia Tel: +1 212 407 4146 / Email: apirraglia@loeb.com
+Tel: +1 212 407 4146 / Email: apirraglia@loeb.com

 Anthony Pirraglia is a partner in the New York office of Loeb & Loeb LLP.
 He focuses his practice in the area of commercial finance, representing both borrowers and lenders in unsecured and asset-based lending transactions.
-Mr. Pirraglia regularly represents lenders, private equity funds and other investors in their loans to and investments in companies.
-In addition, Mr. Pirraglia practices as special counsel, representing institutional lenders in direct placement of corporate securities.
+Mr. Pirraglia also represents mezzanine lenders, private equity funds and other investors in their loans to and investments in companies in connection with acquisitions and corporate restructures.
+In addition, Mr. Pirraglia practises as special counsel representing institutional lenders in the direct placement of corporate securities.